ONground-Korea/KUGODS-2022-GDSC-Deeplearning-Session/README.md

 - What's New?
 - CNN and PyTorch
   - Assignment #1
-- Object Detection and Impelmentation
+- Object Detection and Implementation
   - Assignment #2
 - TBD